Beluga whale: Longevity

 Preliminary investigations suggested a beluga's life expectancy was rarely more than 30 years.
-The method used to calculate the age of a beluga is based on counting the layers of dentin and dental cement in a specimen's teeth, which were originally thought to be deposited once or twice a year.
+The method used to calculate the age of a beluga is based on counting the layers of dentine and dental cement in a specimen's teeth, which were originally thought to be deposited once or twice a year.
 The layers can be readily identified as one layer consists of opaque dense material and the other is transparent and less dense.
 It is therefore possible to estimate the age of the individual by extrapolating the number of layers identified and the estimated frequency with which the deposits are laid down.
 A 2006 study using radiocarbon dating of the dentin layers showed the deposit of this material occurs with a lesser frequency (once per year) than was previously thought.
 The study therefore estimated belugas can live for 70 or 80 years.
 However, recent studies suggest that it is unclear as to whether belugas receive a different number of layers per year depending on the age of the animal (for example young belugas may only receive an additional one layer per year), or simply just one layer per year or every other year.
+The oldest living beluga whale was 79 years old.